fastify/fastify-vite/docs/config/index.md

 Enables Vite's development server if set to `true`.

+Its default value is set to `process.argv.includes('--dev')`, so it will automatically recognize passing the `--dev` flag to your Node.js process unless you change it to something else.

 ### `spa`

 When set to `true`, **disables SSR** and just sets up integration for delivering a static SPA application.